Envisioning an Urban Gateway Destination

 Belleview StationDenver, CO—USA

-This 51-acre development embraces a light rail station as the opportunity to create an active, urban district that prioritizes the pedestrian experience and invites visitors and residents alike to live, work and play.
+An historic relationship with this land and a clear vision for its future are guiding its transformation into an active, urban district that prioritizes the pedestrian experience and invites visitors and residents alike to live, work and play.

-Thoughtfully master planned by Civitas more than 20 years ago, Belleview Station is being developed on the last remaining parcel of land within the more than 125-year-old Bansbach family homestead.
-This deep connection to the region fuels a strong commitment to leave a lasting legacy, prioritizing the community and its long-term resilience.
-The immediately adjacent light rail station provides direct access to downtown Denver—just minutes away—and lays the foundation for a high-density, walkable urban neighborhood with a mix of residential, office, hotel, entertainment, dining, and retail spaces that are woven together by a high-quality public realm.
+Thoughtfully masterplanned by Civitas more than 20 years ago, Belleview Station is being developed on the last remaining parcel of land within the more than 125-year-old Bansbach family homestead.
+This deep connection to the region fuels a strong commitment to leave a lasting legacy, prioritizing the community and its long-term resilience; and the comprehensive master plan lays the foundation for this high-density, walkable urban neighborhood’s successful implementation, including a mix of residential, office, hotel, entertainment, dining, and retail spaces.
+The development is woven together by a high-quality public realm, and connects with the region at-large via a light rail station and direct access to multiple highways.

 Year